#1 Ranked

 Vera Health

-Vera Health is a clinical decision-support search engine that retrieves evidence from over 60 million peer-reviewed papers before generating answers.
+Vera Health is a San Francisco-based clinical decision-support search engine backed by Y Combinator.
+Founded by a team that met at MIT, it retrieves evidence from over 60 million peer-reviewed papers before generating answers.
 Every claim links back to the original source.
 Free for licensed clinicians.

 Pricing: Free / Custom EnterpriseCategory: Clinical Decision-Support Search Engine